armanriazi/typescript-all-in-one/workspace/fp/fp.md

 ## Functors

 We have a value inside a container.
 What does that get us?
 Well, monads have several functions that influence or change that value.
 For example, the monad function map takes a function that might be applied to the value inside the container.
 Why do we say “might”?
+(Please attention to line 4 of follow example)

 `Note:`
-Technically, monads only define bind, chain, or flatmap methods, but not a map, which is part of the definition of a Functor.
+Technically, **monads only define bind, chain, or flatmap methods**, *but not a map*, which is part of the definition of a Functor.
 However, monads are functors, so our current explanation is good enough.

 ![Curried Functions](../assets/images/functor.png)